polterguy/sephia-five/README.md

 ![alt screenshot of Sephia Five](media/screenshots/screenshot-3.png)

 You can easily configure yourself which files are legal, illegal, and suspect.
-But the default configuration, would probably be good enough for most installations.

 ## Privacy is more than avoiding data theft